mattyoung101/site/content/blog/rsyncnet_backups.md

 +++
-title = "Using rsync.net for Borg backups" date = "2024-11-12T04:41:14+10:00"
+title = "Borg and rsync.net: a really nice backup setup" date = "2024-11-12T04:41:14+10:00"

-# description = "An optional description for SEO.
-If not provided, an automatically created summary will be used."
+description = "This blog post details setting up Borg and rsync.net for backups, and why they might be the best option."

-tags = ["infra"]
+tags = ["infra", "storage"]
 +++

 **Table of contents**